-PSY 239 Educational Psychology Three credit hours
+PSY 239 Educational Psychology

 A study of the theories of education and the principles of classroom learning.
 Concepts dealing with the acquisition of knowledge and interpersonal social relations are emphasized.
 The practical applications of these principles are incorporated.
 Prerequisite: PSY 131.